vdjserver/vdjserver-web-backbone/readme.md

 No testing framework yet...

-## Production Setup
+## Production/Staging/Development Server Setup

-In the production environment, `docker-compose` is used at the higher-level (vdjserver-web) to compose the web application, the web api and the web server together.
+In the server environment, `docker compose` is used at the higher-level (vdjserver-web) to compose the web application, the web api and the web server together.

 ## Development Guidelines